glouppe/info8006-introduction-to-ai/projects/project2/README.md

 When several ghosts are present in the maze, they all run the same policy (e.g. all `afraid`).
 The random seed of the game can be changed with the `--seed` option.

 ## Evaluation
+Your project will be evaluated based on the correctness of each of the components (transition_matrix function, observation_matrix function, update (bayes filter) function and pacman controller) and code style.
+To avoid error propagation, your update function will be evaluated while coupled with our own implementation of transition_matrix and observation_matrix functions.
+That way any error in the transition_matrix and observation_matrix functions will not impact the correctness of your update function.
+Public tests only perform sanity checks (correct ouput shape, check if the output is a valid probability distribution, ...).
+The correctness tests are private and **we encourage you to make your own tests** to test the correctness of your implementation.

 Your project will be evaluated as follow:

+- **transition_matrix function** (25%): We evaluate the correctness of the component.
+- **observation_matrix function** (25%): We evaluate the correctness of the component.
-- **Bayes filter** : We evaluate the correctness of each component.
+- **update function** (25%): We evaluate the correctness of the component.
-- **Pacman controller**: We evaluate whether you agent is able to eat the ghosts.
+- **Pacman controller** (20%): We evaluate whether you agent is able to eat the ghosts in a reasonable amount of time.
-- **Code style** : No points are awarded if your code is not PEP-8 compliant.
+- **Code style** (5%): You are awarded the maximal grade if your code is PEP-8 compliant and no points otherwise.
+This test is public.